 Wiley Walsh P.C. represents employees in state and federal court.
 In 2016, we obtained one of the top 100 jury verdicts in Texas for a client.
+In 2019, Wiley Walsh, P.C. worked with the EEOC in order to obtain a consent decree regarding our client Jane Doe.
 Here are brief descriptions of some of our current cases.
-If you have experienced a similar situation, please call to schedule an appointment or fill out our online form.Government Whistleblower
+If you have experienced a similar situation, please call to schedule an appointment or fill out our online form.Breach of Contract

 Escamilla v.
 Elliott